mitthrawnuruodo/fed2-js2-shorts/Module-4/oop.md

 document.querySelector("#sortByTitle").addEventListener("click", sortByTitle);
 ```

-Why: this is how your UI becomes interactive without inline `onclick=""`.

 #### 9) Call `init()` (start the app)
 Runs the fetch + render process as soon as the script loads (after HTML parsing because of `defer`).